Inventoryframework/inventoryframework.github.io/index.md

 Links can be found at the top of the page.
 <a href="https://youtu.be/c2MY_3hFayM" target="_blank">**Introduction Video**</a>

-!!!Important
-5.2 is still being reviewed by Epic, I apologize for the delay.
-If you are in need of the 5.2 version, you can message me on discord with a receipt or some other proof of purchase and I'll send you the compiled 5.2 plugin
-!!!

 ---
 ## What is the Inventory Framework Plugin?